Governor Hochul's Veto: When Albany Blocked Press Access

 A bill that passes with a bare majority can be stopped by one person.
 If the votes exist for an override, pursue them.

-In New York, statewide union opposition carried weight with Hochul that city-level union opposition didn't carry with the Council.
+Hochul's memo echoed law-enforcement concerns — cost, undercover safety, feasibility — that did not stop the City Council.
 Anticipate this and build counter-coalitions among first responders, EMS workers, and community groups.

 Document everything